szpajder/libacars/doc/API_REFERENCE.md

 will have the same effect as `la_proto_tree_format_json()` which should be used instead of this function in most cases.

+If `dump_asn1` config variable is set to `true`, a raw ASN.1 structure dump will be prepended to the human-readable output.

 ### la_cpdlc_destroy()

 ```C